Representing Investors In Investment Disputes

 SFMS has extensive experience in securities litigation and regulation.
 Our attorneys have successfully represented many retirees who suffered losses in their retirement portfolios due to unsuitable investments or other securities law violations.

-If you believe your investment adviser took advantage of you or someone in your family, contact SFMS to explore your legal remedies with one of our experienced lawyers.
-With offices in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Wisconsin, we represent clients throughout the United States.
+If you believe your investment adviser took advantage of you or someone in your family, contact SFMS online or call 877-891-9880 to explore your legal remedies with one of our experienced lawyers.
+With offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania, we represent clients throughout the United States.